kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 In this example, each category and post are objects with an _id_ property already gotten from the backend.
 If the node object does not have an _id_, Gridsome will create one.

+When adding a node, you can make a reference to another node with the action `createReference`.
+It receives as first parameter the name of the collection you wish to reference to, and then the node _id_ from that colection.

-The references between collections are made using that _id_, as you can see in the property _category_ defined in the post node.
-It is actually nesting all the properties found in the category collection, returning specifically the values from the referenced category.
+So each post node will have a property _category_ nesting all the properties found in the Category collection.
 That makes the [queries](#queries) pretty easy to write!

 That's also how we can work with [taxonomy](#taxonomy).